Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.
+- The Suns allow 111.6 points per game, sixth-ranked in the league.

-- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.
+- The Suns concede 42.9 rebounds per contest, ranking 11th in the NBA.

-- The Suns are the third-ranked team in the league, allowing 23.4 assists per contest.
+- Looking at assists, the Suns are ranked third in the league, giving up 23.4 per game.

-- In terms of 3-pointers, the Suns are ranked third in the league, conceding 11.4 makes per game.
+- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the league.

 Jamal Murray vs. the Suns